patelpr03/Social-Network-API/README.md

 ## Description

- An API for a social network web application where users can create a friend list,share their thoughts, react to friends’ thoughts.
+ An API for a social network web application where users can create a friend list, share their thoughts, react to friends’ thoughts.

 ## User Story
 * AS A social media startup